 The vascular rings that are repaired through a left thoracotomy usually entail a two-day hospital stay for the simpler vascular rings and a five-day hospital stay for the more extensive procedures.
 Patients undergoing pulmonary artery sling repair are operated on through a median sternotomy, with the use of cardiopulmonary bypass.
 The average length of stay for these patients is five to seven days.

 The results of vascular ring surgery are excellent – we haven’t had operative mortality in the past 30 years and more than 90% of our patients see their symptoms resolve.

 The Vascular Rings Program is led by Carl L. Backer, MD.
-Dr. Backer is the division head of Cardiovascular-thoracic Surgery, the surgical director of the Heart Transplant Program and the A.C.
+Dr. Backer is the surgical director of the Heart Transplant Program and the A.C.
 Buehler Professor of Surgery at Northwestern University Feinberg School of Medicine.